Skip to main content

 tldr and cheat

-Simplified man pages with practical examples:
+Simplified man pages with community-maintained examples:

 # Install tldr